reginaldo-teixeira-ou-regis/github-content-trybe/module-1-fundamentals/section-02-git-and-github/README.md

-Section 2 - Contents:
+# Section 2 - Contents:

-[D1]Git - What is it and what is it for;
+* Git - What is it and what is it for;
-[D2]Git & GitHub - Understanding commands;
+* Git & GitHub - Understanding commands;